chootka/rpi-compostpile/README.md

 1/ Be sure to include an empty file named `ssh` in the root of your newly flashed SD card so you can SSH into it later

+2/ You will also want to enable SPI on by default (this is how the Rasbperry Pi will communicate with our radio) by editing the file called `config.txt` in the root of the Rasbperry Pi image and making sure that this is in there:
+`dtparam=spi=on`

 2/ Connect to your pi with user `pi` and default password `raspberry`
 `$ ssh pi@raspberrypi.local`